buddies2705/awesome-prediction-market/README.md

 <div align="center">

-**Note**: This list is maintained based on data from [Prediction Index](https://predictionindex.xyz/).
-Status and information may change.
+**Note**: Status and information may change.
 Please verify details on individual project websites.

 Made with ❤️ for the prediction markets community